TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 #### 1. Power Subsystem
 - **Inputs:**
 The AD8495 thermocouple amplifier is the primary component of this subsystem requiring power.
-According to the datasheet the AD8495 works best when supplied with 5 V [12].
+According to the datasheet the AD8495 works best when supplied with 5 V [12] with a power consumption of less than 1 mW.
 It should be noted that the KMQSS-062U-12 thermocouple does not require any power input, only the amplifier.
 - **Outputs:**
 The Nucleo shall send a PWM signal controlling the duty cycle controlling the amount of amps delivered to the coil which controls the temperature of the pipe.

-#### 2. Software Subsystem
+#### 2. Embedded Subsystem
 - **Inputs:**
-User desired power input to the microcontroller

 - **Outputs:**
+The AD8495 thermocouple amplifier shall connect to the Nucleo-STM32L476RG ADC 1 CH14 on PC4 providing an analog voltage signal.The Nucleo provides the brain act as a controller to enable the sending of a PWM signal to the power subsystem.

 ## Buildable Schematic